bupt-ai-cz/BALNMP/README.md

 4. That all rights not expressly granted to you are reserved by us.

 ## Contact

+If you encounter any problems please contact us without hesitation.

 - email: tangwenqi@bupt.edu.cn, czhu@bupt.edu.cn, drxufeng@mail.ccmu.edu.cn